 MEMBERSHIP IN THIS CONFERENCE

 is open to professionals – psychoanalysts, psychologists, psychotherapists, consultants, coaches, public and private managers and in general to any concerned citizens – with or without previous experience of this kind of conference, but who wish to learn actively from one’s experience of belonging to and participating in the events on offer.

-The formal programme will comprise Plenaries, Conference Meetings, Small Study Groups, European and Our World Experiential Event and Review Groups.
+The formal programme will comprise Plenaries, Social Dreaming Matrix, Small Study Groups, European and Our World Experiential Event and Review Groups.
 The detailed timetable of the events will be available at the beginning of the conference.